This is my about Linda M. Wolfe section, so here is an image of the rolling hills of southwest Iowa. Why don’t I have a picture of me?

 Our children were born and raised here in this county.
 I am nested in the midst of four to five generations of our families who have been and are lovers of the land.
 We’ve tilled the soil, planted the trees and/or raised the crops in fields and in gardens.
 To hold a palm full of rich earth and consider that this very terrain may have fed a meal to my great grandmother, well that is profound history.
 It is fertile ground to which I connect most deeply.
 It entices me to write, to draw, to paint, to think.

 Why, if I were to walk around the perimeter of our property while eyeing the horizon, I could see a good portion of land on which several generations of my family have lived and worked.
 If I were to become airborne above some of the hills and enlarge my circle, it could encompass much of the area our joint ancestry inhabited.
+You are now closer to knowing more about Linda M. Wolfe.

 This is my circle of life, this small portion of southwest Iowa.
 It has fed and nurtured and inspired me.
 Actually, it is me.